Port of Hull: Hull Dock Company

 By the 18th century it was becoming increasingly clear that the Haven was unfit for the growing amount of trade: it was not only narrow, but tidal and prone to a build up of mud from the estuary.
 An additional stimulus to change was the demand for a 'legal quay' on which customs officials could easily examine and weigh goods for export without causing excessive delay to shipments.

-In 1773, the Hull Corporation, Hull Trinity House and Hull merchants formed a Dock Company, the first statutory dock company in Britain.
-The Crown gave the land which contained Hull's city walls for construction of docks, and an Act of Parliament was passed in 1774 allowing the Dock Company to raise up to £100,000 by shares and loans; thus Hull's first dock (the Old Dock) (a wet dock) began construction.
+In 1773, the Hull Corporation, Hull Trinity House and Hull merchants formed a dock company, the first statutory dock company in Britain.
+The Crown gave the land which contained Hull's city walls for construction of docks, and the Kingston-upon-Hull Port Act 1774 (14 Geo.
+3. c.
+56) was passed allowing the dock company to raise up to £100,000 by shares and loans; thus Hull's first dock (the Old Dock) (a wet dock) began construction.
 Three docks, known as the Town Docks, which followed the path of the town walls, were constructed by the company between 1778 and 1829: The Old Dock, later Queen's Dock, (1778), Humber Dock (1809), and Junction Dock, later Prince's Dock, (1829).
 An extension of the Town Docks (Railway Dock) was built in 1846 just north of the terminus of the then recently opened Hull and Selby Railway.
 The first dock in Hull east of the River Hull (Victoria Dock) was constructed between 1845 and 1850; this became the main dock for timber trade and was expanded in the next two decades including the construction of large timber ponds.

 In 1860, a rival company, the West Dock Company, was formed to promote and build new docks suitable for the increasing amounts of trade and the growing size of steam ships; the scheme was supported by the Hull Corporation, Hull Trinity House, the North Eastern Railway (NER) and various individuals in Hull.
 The site for the planned dock was on the Humber foreshore to the west of the River Hull.
-The Dock Company then proposed a larger dock in the same position, which was sanctioned by an Act of Parliament in 1861 This dock was known as the Western Dock until its opening in 1869 when it was named Albert Dock; an extension, William Wright Dock, was opened 1880.
+The dock company then proposed a larger dock in the same position, which was sanctioned by the Hull Docks Act 1861 (24 & 25 Vict. c. lxxix) This dock was known as the Western Dock until its opening in 1869 when it was named Albert Dock; an extension, William Wright Dock, was opened 1880.
 A third dock (St Andrew's Dock) on the Humber foreshore west of the William Wright Dock was opened in 1883.
 The three docks were ideally suited for trans-shipment by rail as they were directly south of and parallel with the Selby to Hull railway line that terminated in the centre of Hull.